-Modernisation helps organisations redesign their old applications to cloud-native technologies.
+Modernization helps organizations redesign their old applications with cloud-native technologies.
 This allows you to take advantage of cloud benefits such as faster time to market, scalability, flexibility, and cost savings.

-Modernising applications enhances process efficiency and company performance.
+Modernizing applications enhance process efficiency and company performance.
 App updates can be made frequently and improved as new bugs are discovered or fix security flaws.
-Modernisation reduces the strain on IT operations and provides operational simplicity.
+Modernization reduces the strain on IT operations and provides operational simplicity.

 According to a recent research study, 87 percent of IT executives acknowledged that legacy applications make companies more vulnerable to security concerns.

 These reasons are all because legacy applications are incompatible with contemporary security standards and authentication procedures.
 Modernising your apps can help you avoid many security issues that legacy systems might create.